 - After the visa officer has evaluated your application, your passport and other original documents will be returned to you.

 - Please note that original bank statements will not be returned.

 - If you have sent fraudulent documents, they will not be returned.

 This information has only an indicative purpose.
 The conditions for issuing a visa can be changed at any time by the authorities therefore you must regularly consult the official sources.
 You can write the invitation letter yourself, but it’s advisable that a specialist will do it.
 Some visa offices may require a public notary to certify your letter.

-Our fees and costs for writing an invitation letter are very affordable, and Me Leopold Lincà, notary Montreal, welcomes you in his study; we offer letters of invitation services across Quebec / Canada and accompany you step by step in your process.
+Our fees and costs for writing an invitation letter for Canada are very affordable price.
+Me Leopold Lincà, notary Montreal, welcomes you in his study; we offer letters of invitation services across Quebec / Canada and accompany you step by step in your process.

 We offer our services in the following sectors: Montreal, Laval, Longueuil, North Shore, South Shore, Rosemont–La Petite-Patrie, Saint-Laurent, Saint-Leonard, Verdun, Ville-Marie, Villeray–Saint-Michel–Parc-Extension, Brossard, Westmount, Plateau-Mont-Royal, Lachine, Lasalle, L’Île-Bizard–Sainte-Geneviève, Montréal-Nord, West Island, Montreal Downtown, Outremont, Pierrefonds-Roxboro, Rivière-des-Prairies–Pointe-aux-Trembles, Anjou, Côte-des-Neiges–Notre-Dame-de-Grâce, Mercier–Hochelaga-Maisonneuve, Pointe-Claire, Montreal East, Montreal West and in the neighbouring areas.Contact us now!